Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Combining Structure-sparse and Data-sparse Formats

 \emph{Remark on computational complexity.} The asymptotic complexity of rank-structured multifrontal solvers is closely related to the numerical rank of each frontal matrix compressed by a specific rank-structured matrix algorithm.
-As the frontal matrix represents numerical Green's function of the governing PDEs, acting on separators that are orthogonal or parallel to each other, the rank behavior can be estimated to derive the overall sparse solver complexity.
-In Table \ref{tab:cc} we summarize the asymptotic complexities for the factor flops, solve flops and factor memory of different rank-structured multifrontal solvers using two classes of 2D and 3D PDEs, namely Poisson and high-frequency Helmholtz.
+As the frontal matrix represents numerical Green's functions of the governing PDEs, acting on separators that are orthogonal or parallel to each other, the rank behavior can be estimated to derive the overall sparse solver complexity.
+In \cref{tab:cc} we summarize the asymptotic complexities for the factor flops, solve flops and factor memory of different rank-structured multifrontal solvers using two classes of 2D and 3D PDEs, namely Poisson and high-frequency Helmholtz.
 We list the rank of each frontal matrix of size $m\times m$, $r(m)$, for HODBF, HSS, BLR and $\mathcal{H}^2$ algorithms as well as the overall solver complexity in terms of the sparse matrix size $n$.
-It's worth noting that for 3D high-frequency Helmholtz, the theoretical rank estimate is $r(m)=\bigo{m}$ for HSS, BLR, and $\mathcal{H}$/$\mathcal{H}^2$, etc \cite{liu2021sparse,engquist2018approximate}, which leads to no theoretical asymptotic complexity reduction compared to $\bigo{n^2}$.
+It is worth noting that for 3D high-frequency Helmholtz, the theoretical rank estimate is $r(m)=\bigo{m}$ for HSS, BLR, and $\mathcal{H}$/$\mathcal{H}^2$, etc. \cite{liu2021sparse,engquist2018approximate}, which leads to no theoretical asymptotic complexity reduction compared to $\bigo{n^2}$.
 However, one often empirically observes $r(m)=\bigo{m^{0.5}}$ when $n\leq 400^3$ \cite{wang20113d,Wang2016HSS,wang2012massively}, leading to an empirically reduced solver complexity.
-While the optimal asymptotic complexity depends on PDE types, dimensionality, problem sizes and compression algorithms, we remark that in practice there doesn't necessarily exist a single compression algorithm that yields the best compression performance for all frontal matrices in a multifrontal solver.
+While the optimal asymptotic complexity depends on the PDE type, dimensionality, problem size and compression algorithm, we remark that in practice there does not necessarily exist a single compression algorithm that yields the best compression performance for all frontal matrices in a multifrontal solver.
 As such, hybrid or composite compression-based \cite{claus2023sparse} multifrontal solvers may become necessary.
-As an example, we illustrate a composite multifrontal solver \cite{claus2023sparse} in Fig. \ref{fig:multifrontal} where small-sized frontal matrices are compressed as ZFP, small-to-medium-sized ones are compressed using BLR (hybrid BLR or RL BLR), and large ones are compressed using HODBF.
-Fig. \ref{fig:hybrid_compression} demonstrates that the fully composite solver (labeled as ``HODBF\_BLR(Hybrid)\_ZFP") is capable of handling $n=420^3=74,088,000$ for 3D high-frequency wave equations and $n=512^3=134,217,728$ for 3D singularly perturbed reaction-diffusion equations, using 2048 NERSC Cori CPU cores.
+As an example, we illustrate a composite multifrontal solver \cite{claus2023sparse} in \cref{fig:multifrontal} where small-sized frontal matrices are compressed using ZFP, small-to-medium-sized ones are compressed using BLR (hybrid BLR or RL BLR), and large ones are compressed using HODBF. \Cref{fig:hybrid_compression} demonstrates that the fully composite solver (labeled as ``HODBF\_BLR(Hybrid)\_ZFP") is capable of handling $n=420^3=74,088,000$ for 3D high-frequency wave equations and $n=512^3=134,217,728$ for 3D singularly perturbed reaction-diffusion equations, using 2048 NERSC Cori CPU cores.